Quantum computing Floquet energy spectra: Second algorithm

 Notice that we used the notation $\left| 0 \right\rangle _{\mathcal{T}} \left| 0 \right\rangle_{\mathcal{R}}$ to mark the extended Hilbert space computational basis.
 Here the first number marks the quantum number $j$ of the $\mathcal{T}$ Hilbert space part, while the second number refers to the original Hilbert space $\mathcal{R}$.
 In the following we neglect the indices $\mathcal{T}$ and $\mathcal{R}$ of the states.
 We define the effective Hamiltonian

-Now we want to compute the eigenstates of $H_\mathrm{eff}$ to obtain the Floquet band structure.
+Now we want to compute the eigenstates of $H_\mathrm{eff}$ to obtain the Floquet {energy spectrum}.
 We use the variational principle to optimize the parameters $\mathbf{\Theta}$.
 As the extended Hilbert space is infinite dimensional, we truncate $H_\mathrm{eff}$ at $\pm j_\mathrm{max}$.
 This truncation introduces finite size errors in our calculation.
-We expect that finite size errors are smallest in the center of the band structure.
+We expect that finite size errors are smallest in the center of the {energy spectrum}.
 We therefore minimize $H_\mathrm{eff}^2$ instead of $H_\mathrm{eff}$, giving us the squared eigenvalues $\epsilon_\alpha^2$.
 The sign of the eigenvalues can then be determined after optimization by measuring the expectation value of $H_\mathrm{eff}$.
 As in the first algorithm we define our target function using a Lagrange multiplier $\lambda > 0$ to project out solutions $\mathbf{\Theta}_{\beta}$ that have previously been computed

 which corresponds to an excited state variational quantum eigensolver \cite{Higgott2019variationalquantum} for the squared effective Hamiltonian.
 An overview of the Algorithm is sketched in Fig. 1 \textbf{b)}.